bitcavern/Bitcave/tasks.md

   > This is a broad goal.
 Could you provide a few specific examples of areas in the app that you feel need the most "prettification"?
 For instance, are there specific components, windows, or color schemes you'd like to see improved first?
   > ANSWER: Ignore for now, I will come back to this one.

-- Need a clean icon library to replace emojis.
+- Need a clean icon library to replace emojis. - DONE

   > Do you have a preferred icon library (e.g., Material Icons, Feather Icons, Font Awesome) or a particular visual style (e.g., line art, filled, two-tone) you'd like to use?
   > ANSWER: Line art, I think it's fitting with the general vibe we have here (grid-lines, blueprint like canvas, monospace fonts, etc)